Hyundai's latest SUV drives well, should be cheap to run

 What tech do you get in the Hyundai Kona?

-Finally, you can cut down interior clutter further with wireless smartphone charging – although that’s an option (just as well if your mobile doesn’t support it).
-And audiophiles should appreciate the option of an eight-speaker Krell sound system for better music quality.
+Finally, you can cut down interior clutter further with wireless smartphone charging – although that’s only on the priciest trim levels (just as well if your mobile doesn’t support it).
+And audiophiles should appreciate the eight-speaker Krell sound system fitted to the top half of the range for better music quality.

-Other luxury kit comes in the form of an optional heated steering wheel and electric front seat adjustement plus ventilated seats for greater comfort in hotter temperatures.
+Other luxury kit comes in the form of a heated steering wheel and electric front seat adjustment plus heated and ventilated seats for greater comfort in extreme temperatures – though again you’ll have to choose one of the range-topping models to get these.

 The Parkers Verdict